 The seed mixture seeding rates are based on Pure Live Seed (PLS).
 All seed will be used within one year from testing date.
 The seed will be free of noxious weeds, and the quantity of total weed seed will be low or within the limits allowed by Oregon seed laws and labeling.
 The El will review all seed tags prior to use to ensure that these procedures are implemented.
 The seeding rates specified in Tables 10.9-1, 10.9-2, and 10.9-3 are based on drilling rates (unless specified otherwise).
 If broadcast seeding methods are used, the seeding rate will be doubled.
-If hydroseeding is used, the broadcast seeding rate will be used plus any adjustment the hydroseeding company recommends based on their equipment specifications. quantities of Seed Mixtures 1 through 17 have been estimated and provided in Tables 10.9-1, 10.9-2 and 10.9-3.
+If hydroseeding is used, the broadcast seeding rate will be used plus any adjustment the hydroseeding company recommends based on their equipment specifications.
+The total quantities of Seed Mixtures 1 through 17 have been estimated and provided in Tables 10.9-1,

+10.9-2 and 10.9-3.
 These estimates were based on GIS analysis considering the disturbed area (acres) where each seed mixture would be applied, landowner jurisdiction, vegetation type, county, milepost range, and other conditions specified for each seed mixture.
-Areas of roads and industrial areas, that are located within the construction right-of-way and TEWAs which would not be seeded were not included in the seed mixture estimates; nor were aboveground facilities that would be graveled and not seeded or UCSAs that would not be disturbed.
+Areas of roads and industrial areas, that are located within the construction right-of-way and TEWAs which would not be seeded were not included in the seed mixture estimates: nor were aboveground facilities that would be graveled and not seeded or UCSAs that would not be disturbed.
 Pipe yards, which are existing industrial areas that would not be reseeded, were also not included in the seeding acreage estimates.

-PCGP would acquire the seed through commercial source where available and would contract with vendors to collect native species where these species are not commercially available.
-The

-BLM and Forest Service will specify genetically appropriate seed sources/seed zones for all species to be planted/seeded on their managed lands.
+PCGP would acquire the seed through commercial sources where available and would contract with vendors to collect native species and farm/grow out native seed where these species are not commercially available.
+PCGP will also contract with the USDA J. Herbert Stone Nursery based on its capacity to purchase surplus seed and to potentially grow native seed necessary for the federal lands crossed by the pipeline.
+The BLM and Forest Service will specify genetically appropriate seed sources/seed zones for all species to be planted/seeded on their managed lands.
 Native seed would be collected during the two years prior to construction as well as during the two years of construction to ensure that an adequate quantity of seed is available for reseeding efforts.
 Seed collected in the years prior to construction would be dried, stored in labeled, sealed bags and appropriately stored to preserve viability.
-It is anticipated that adequate seed will be collected to allow for direct reseeding without the need for farm-increasing, however, some vendors may choose to grow out a quantity of the seed they have collected for PCGP's use to minimize collection efforts and to ensure appropriate quantities of seed are available.
+It is anticipated that adequate seed will be collected to allow for direct re-seeding without the need for farmincreasing, however, some vendors may choose to grow out a quantity of the seed they have collected for PCGP's use to minimize collection efforts and to ensure appropriate quantities of seed are available.